srid/ema/docs/tutorial/02-model.md

 Ultimately the value for our `Model` will come from elsewhere, such as a CSV file on disk.
 Let's use [cassava](https://hackage.haskell.org/package/cassava) to parse this CSV and load it into our Model.

-First add a sample CSV file under `./data/moods.csv` containing:
+First, add a sample CSV file under `./data/moods.csv` containing:

 ```csv
 2022-04-23,Good
 2022-04-24,Neutral
 ```

-Now change the `siteInput` function to replace `mempty` with the contents of this Csv file loaded as `Model`:
+Now change the `siteInput` function to replace `mempty` with the contents of this CSV file loaded as `Model`:

 ```haskell
 import Data.Csv qualified as Csv